anacarolina-arellano/telemetry/README.md

 #### **Download/Install**
 ---------
  - Browse the demo link: [https://github.com/anacarolina-arellano/telemetry]
- - Clone the 'main' branch of repository into your machine
+ - Clone the 'assignment4' branch of repository into your machine
  - From the terminal go to the location where the repo was cloned
  - Change directory to locate yourself in the folder 'telemetry'